 Final Thoughts on Lion’s Mane Mushroom

 There are several reasons why one would want to take lion’s mane mushrooms.
-Lion’s mane is an incredibly versatile mushroom species that users can cook and eat on its own or use as a supplement.
+Lion’s mane is an incredibly versatile mushroom species that users can cook and eat independently or use as a supplement.
 Research involving the health benefits of lion’s mane mushrooms is also promising, as studies point out a variety of potential uses and applications.